Low Float Penny Stocks to Buy

 That translates to 8 million shares.
 And it’s likely they will be holding long-term.
 So that leaves 20% to be traded by the public, or 2 million shares.

 This dynamic causes the stock to be very volatile.
-Since there are only a few shares being publicly traded, it makes sense.
+Which makes sense, since there are only a few shares being publicly traded.
 And this also creates a great opportunity for day traders to make huge profits.

 And by education, I mean, you know the risks.
 You also have experience trading these stocks and are past the phase of letting emotion creep up.
 You want to have some stock market wins before you take these on.

 These can make you phenomenal returns.
-If you don’t have much experience, keep investing and playing with small amounts of money.
+If you don’t have much experience, keep investing and playing with small amounts of money and less risky picks.
 Start small and work your way up.

 Check out these low float penny stocks.
 They would likely make great investments or trades.